OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Search.md

  _-  Will not work: Indicati_

 The search for partial terms therefore only works if wildcards are used.
 With " ? " is used to search for exactly one additional character while " * " searches for any number of additional characters.

-|
+Here are a few examples:

 Indicatio? = Indication